Satin vs Sateen

-Dressmaker’s Shears: Also referred to as dressmaker’s scissors, these scissors have serrated edges that are ideal for cutting out all types of fabric, including leather and denim.
-We’d suggest investing in a high-quality pair that come with a sheath to keep them in after every use.
+Dressmaker’s Shears: Also referred to as dressmaker’s scissors, these scissors have serrated edges that are ideal for cutting out all types of fabric, including leather, Calico, Muslin and denim.
+We’d suggest investing in a high-quality pair that comes with a sheath to keep them in after every use.
 It’s also worth knowing that these types of scissors aren’t designed to cut paper or thread, as this will blunt their edge.

 Sharp Scissors: A pair of small, sharp scissors are also useful for cutting thread.

 Rotary Cutter: A rotary cutter is a tool that can save you hours of time.
 As the blade rotates, it makes it easy to cut layers of fabric simultaneously, whilst giving you a clean cutting edge.
 Cutting Mat: If you’re using a rotary cutter, you’ll also need a cutting mat to protect your work surface.
 We’d recommended choosing the largest size you can to make sure you can fit all your fabric on at once.

 A sewing machine will become your new best friend as you start dress-making.
 There will be some patterns that require you to hand sew, but for the majority of your sewing you will need a sewing machine.
 If you don’t own a sewing machine then we would advise investing in a sturdy machine that has multiple stitching options.

 With your sewing machine you’ll need to invest in a range of different sewing machine needles depending on what fabric and weight you working with.
 You can find more information about the different types of sewing machine needles on page?